layoutBox/FlexLayout/README.md

 **Method:**

 * **`define(_ closure: (_ flex: Flex) -> Void)`**
 This method is used to structure your code so that it matches the flexbox structure.
-The method takes as parameter a closure with a single parameter called `flex`.
-This parameter is in fact the view's flex interface, it can be used to adds other flex items and containers.
+The method has a closure parameter with a single parameter called `flex`.
+This parameter is in fact, the view's flex interface, it can be used to adds other flex items and containers.

 ###### Usage examples:
 ```swift